 The financial technology sector wipes the floor with its clunkier, slower and far less glamorous older brother the pensions industry when it comes to communications, content and transparency.
 However, it just doesn’t need to be this way!
 Many exciting and innovative companies are emerging and making pensions accessible, understandable, and perhaps even interesting.

 - Flexibility: new products that give access for key life events

-Could a lifetime savings product that incorporates all your goals and allows you to withdraw from it whenever you need to be the answer?
+Could a lifetime savings product that incorporates different goals and allows the individual to withdraw from it whenever needed be the answer?
 Maybe, but we also have to remember another key concept of investing: that each goal has a different time horizon and risk tolerance and therefore requires different asset classes.
-This muddies things somewhat, but one thing I’m fairly sure about is that many of us would benefit from simplicity in the way we save, and that this would encourage people to engage and save more.
+This muddies things somewhat, but one thing that seems fairly certain is that many people would benefit from simplicity in the way they save, and that this would encourage people to engage and save more.
 In fact, some research by BNY Mellon showed that 63% of millennials would save more if their pension account allowed multiple withdrawals throughout their lifetime.

 This is a financial promotion.
 These opinions should not be construed as investment or other advice and are subject to change.
 This material is for information purposes only.
 This material is for professional investors only.
 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell investments in those countries or sectors.
 Please note that holdings and positioning are subject to change without notice